lbl-srg/obc/specification/source/cdl.rst

 CDL shall declare a syntax that allows use of (certain) tagging schemes, such as Project Haystack (http://project-haystack.org/) and Brick http://brickschema.org/.

 Project Haystack allows tagging of various objects.
-It is hiearchical with the three entities *Site*, *Equip* and *Point*, see http://project-haystack.org/doc/Structure.
+It is hierarchical with the three entities *Site*, *Equip* and *Point*, see http://project-haystack.org/doc/Structure.
 These entities are linked to each other through references,